The Polar Bear Plunge (and How to Prepare)

 Training for the Polar Swim Events

-The Endless Pool has full temperature control.
-A heater comes standard with every Endless Pool.
-Before a polar bear plunge, you can turn the pool's heater down or off to let the water temperature drop.
+Every Endless Pools swim spa and pool have full temperature control.
+A heater comes standard with every Endless Pools model.
+Before a polar bear plunges, you can turn the pool's heater down or off to let the water temperature drop.

 Many open water swimmers train in Endless Pools.
 They praise the pool's adjustable swim current for its remarkable simulation of real open-water conditions.
-And of course, the at-home convenience of the Endless Pool saves time and hassle and can be kept open year-round for winter swimming.
+And of course, the at-home convenience of an Endless Pools model saves time and hassle and can be kept open year-round for winter swimming.
 But full temperature control is a significant reason they turn to Endless Pools.